Ricudo/flights/README.md

-# Details in "Instructions.pdf" in the '/root'.
+# Details in "Instructions.pdf" file in the '/root'.